 Facts and figures about our Philippines backpacking budget

-• I traveled the Philippines with my husband, all expenses mentioned are for the two of us together.
+- I traveled to the Philippines with my husband, and all expenses mentioned are for the two of us together.

-• Because the exchange rates varies from day to day, I quoted all prices in Philippine peso (php).
-When we where in the Philippines (February and March 2015) the exchange rate was approximately 50php for €1 and 45php for $1.
+- Because the exchange rates vary from day to day, I quoted all prices in Philippine pesos (PHP).
+When we were in the Philippines (February and March 2015) the exchange rate was approximately 50php for €1 and 45php for $1.

-• In total we spend 56650php (= €1133 = $1259) during the 3 weeks we spent in the Philippines.
+- In total we spend 56650php (= €1133 = $1259) during our 3 weeks in the Philippines.
 This comes down to an average of 2833php (=€57 = $63) per day and includes all expenses in the Philippines.
-As you can see, it’s definitely possible to travel the Philippines on a budget!
+As you can see, it’s definitely possible to travel to the Philippines on a budget!